 Lenders may require Business Plan

 In addition to a credit score, lenders may require a business plan that describes your business and a detailed proposal for future growth.
 The basic goal is to give prospective lenders a comprehensive summary of your business.
-The number of years you’ve been in business and the annual revenue of your enterprise are important factors to include within your business plan.
+The number of years you’ve been in business and the annual revenue of your enterprise are significant factors to include in your business plan.
 Some lenders may have threshold requirements such as a minimum of two years in business with annual revenues of over $250,000.

 Beyond a statement of revenues within your business plan and a profit and loss statement, lenders’ applications may require a balance sheet or cash flow statement.
 These should identify the revenue coming into the business and the expenses going out.
 These statements help lenders assess the financial strength of your business.
 Since lenders are also interested in the personal finances of a small business owner, personal financial statements should also be prepared.
 Preparation of all pertinent application documentation is important to help expedite the process.
 Hiring a qualified accountant in anticipation of applying for an equipment loan is advisable to ensure your finances are in order.